Average Annual Pay: Remote Work vs Office Employees

 8. Programmers / Web Developers

 Perhaps normally the most insular of job roles, programmers and web developers have not been known to have the most sociable jobs around.
-This, plus the nature of the work itself gives an almost ideal scenario for work from home.
+This, plus the nature of the work itself gives an almost ideal scenario for work remotely from your home (or your local cozy cafe).

 Whether you are working on customized projects for a company or even selling your own generic applications, all of it is possible from the very comfort of your home.
 You will essentially be a freelance developer.